IamRitwik/DSA-Coding-Patterns/README.md

 This repository contains well-documented implementations of common data structures, algorithms, and coding patterns frequently encountered in technical interviews and competitive programming.
 Each implementation includes:

-- Clear, readable code with comments
-- Time and space complexity analysis
-- Test cases and examples
-- Step-by-step explanations where applicable

 ## 📊 Problems Quick Reference